alan-turing-institute/sqlsynthgen/CONTRIBUTING.md

 # How to Develop for SQLSYNTHGEN

-The following instructions has been tested on MacOS Ventura, but they *should* work on other Unix-based OS.
+The following instructions have been tested on MacOS Ventura, but they *should* work on other Unix-based OS.

 ## Pre-requisites